 As Dr Rosalind Barber, she is also author of a number of academic articles on Christopher Marlowe, and on the Shakespeare Authorship Question, and has given papers on these topics at conferences at Queens University Belfast, the University of Sussex, the Institute of Ideas, and The Globe Theatre in London.

-She is a Visiting Research Fellow at the University of Sussex, lecturer on the MA in Creative and Life Writing at Goldsmiths, University of London, and Director of Research at the Shakespearean Authorship Trust, she is editor of 30 Second Shakespeare (Sept 2014) and the author of ongoing e-book project Shakespeare: The Evidence.
+She is a lecturer in Creative and Life Writing at Goldsmiths, University of London, Visiting Research Fellow at the University of Sussex, and Director of Research at the Shakespearean Authorship Trust, she is editor of 30 Second Shakespeare (Sept 2014) and the author of ongoing e-book project Shakespeare: The Evidence.

 For twelve years, she taught Creative Writing for the University of Sussex on both undergraduate and postgraduate courses.
 She has been visiting lecturer at Brunel, Kent, and Notts Trent Universities.
 Since 2012 she has been teaching week-long residential courses for both the Arvon Foundation and the Ty Newydd Writers Centre in Wales.

 She was born in Washington D.C. to British parents; grew up in Essex but moved to Brighton, on the south coast of England, at the age of eighteen.
 She has four children (three of them now adult) and is married to Paul Stones.